our-story-media/ourstory-server/README.md

 - SendGrid Account

 ## Development Notes
-Bootlegger is built on the SailsJS (http://sailsjs.org/) MVC engine, which is based on expressjs.
+Our Story is built on the SailsJS (http://sailsjs.org/) MVC engine, which is based on expressjs.

 View files are located in `views\<controller>\<view>.ejs`